-Employment data indicate that more than 66,000 jobs were lost in the region during the period of the recession, officially dated from December 2007 through June 2009 (NBER 2010).
-This figure includes more than 10,000 construction jobs lost in Collier County due to the dramatic slowdown in new residential development.
-In the wake of those job losses, unemployment rates more than doubled, reaching double-digit levels in Collier and Miami-Dade counties.
+Employment data indicate that more than 66,000 jobs were lost in the region during the period following the recession; including more than 10,000 construction jobs in Collier County due to the dramatic slowdown in new residential development.
+In the wake of those job losses, unemployment rates more than doubled, reaching double-digit levels in Collier and Miami-Dade counties .